phetsims/qa/issue-templates/rc-research-test-template.md

 <!--- [DO NOT OMIT, CAN BE EDITED] -->
 <h3>What to Test</h3>

-[specify what wrappers to test]
+[Specify which wrappers to test.]
-[specify if links should be public if they are normally private] [Often PhET-iO research studies involve Metacog recording, use this bullet if applicable: Conduct a recording test to Metacog, further instructions in the QA Book.]
+[Specify if links should be public if they are normally private.]
+[Often PhET-iO research studies involve Metacog recording, use this bullet if applicable: Conduct a recording test to Metacog, further instructions in the QA Book.]

 - Make sure standalone sim is working properly.